Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 Test the integration

-	#warning FOR DEBUG PURPOSES ONLY.
+	// FOR DEBUG PURPOSES ONLY.
 DO NOT USE IN RELEASE.
 	[client testIntegration]

 This method call should only be made once to ensure your integration works.
 Once you have confirmed that the integration works on the Mobile App Channel, remove this method.